-Welcome to Lamorna Class
+Welcome to Lamorna!

-Our teaching is delivered through a multi-sensory based curriculum called the Victoria curriculum which is divided in to 8 domains; linked to all areas of the national curriculum.
-Alongside this, we use our own bespoke assessment methods, including 5 Individual Education Plan targets to ensure progress encompasses all areas of the young persons continued development (we work very closely with wider professionals and families when setting these targets to ensure they support appropriately and across all settings).
+All of the above learning takes place through our topic based approach and is directly linked to the core areas of the national curriculum.
+Alongside this, we use our own bespoke assessment methods, including 5 Individual Education Plan targets linked to the individual students EHCP to ensure progress encompasses all areas of the young persons continued development (we work very closely with wider professionals and families when setting these targets to ensure they support appropriately and across all settings).